OSGeo/OSGeoLive-doc/en/quickstart/marble_quickstart.rst

 Getting Started
 ================================================================================

-* Click on the desktop icon
+* Click on the desktop icon in the Navigation and Maps folder

-* If you have used Google Earth before you should be able to figure this program out without much difficulty.
+* If you have used Google Earth before you should be able to figure out this program without too much difficulty.

 * In the Settings menu select full-screen mode